melissawm/acquire-docs/docs/tutorials/configure.md

 ## Configure `Storage`
 `Storage` objects have 2 attributes, `settings`, a `StorageProperties` object, and an optional attribute `identifier`, which is an instance of the `DeviceIdentifier` class described above.

-`StorageProperties` has 2 attributes `external_metadata_json` and `filename` which are strings of the filename or filetree of the output metadata in JSON format and image data in whatever format corresponds to the selected storage device, respectively. `first_frame_id` is an integer ID that corresponds to the first frame of the current acquisition. `pixel_scale_um` is the pixel size in microns. `enable_multiscale` is a boolean used to specify if the data should be saved as an image pyramid.
+`StorageProperties` has 2 attributes `external_metadata_json` and `filename` which are strings of the filename or filetree of the output metadata in JSON format and image data in whatever format corresponds to the selected storage device, respectively. `first_frame_id` is an integer ID that corresponds to the first frame of the current acquisition and is typically 0. `pixel_scale_um` is the pixel size in microns. `enable_multiscale` is a boolean used to specify if the data should be saved as an image pyramid.
 See the [multiscale tutorial](https://acquire-project.github.io/acquire-docs/tutorials/multiscale/) for more information.
 The `chunking` attribute is an instance of the `ChunkingProperties` class, used for Zarr storage.
 See the [chunking tutorial](https://acquire-project.github.io/acquire-docs/tutorials/multiscale/) for more information.

 We'll specify the name of the output image file below.